 Bedazzled in the amazing culture of Marwar, Bishnoi village seems like a completely different world.
 However, it is as regal as any other place in Rajasthan.
 Although there is no palace or castle here, the culture is no less.
 Women here too wear heavy jewelry and the colourful attire is the same as in any other place in Rajasthan.

-The locals live in clean households and the area inhabited by them has well-functioning traditional water harvesting system.
+The locals live in clean households and the area inhabited by them has a well-functioning traditional water harvesting system.
 Despite the difficult desert living conditions, there is always plenty of food here in Bishnoi Village.

-All about Bishnoi Village History
+All About Bishnoi Village History

 The Bishnoi community of the Khejri Village was founded in the late 1400s by a spiritual leader Guru Jambheshar.

-Bishnoi or Bish (twenty) noi (nine) translated to 29, which were the number of principles set when the foundation of the sect was kept.
+Bishnoi or Bish (twenty) noi (nine) translated to 29, which was the number of principles set when the foundation of the sect was kept.
 The sect’s religious philosophy was then pen downed as poetic literature, which is still available in a compilation called Jamnagar.

 All castes of the community were welcomed to the sect as long as they followed the 29 principles which included some living practices and some rituals as well.

 But what made Bishnoi a prominent name in history is an incident that happened in 1731.
-363 Bishnois, men, women and children alike, gave their lives to protect trees from cutting.
-This haunted the then government of Maharaja Abhay Singh so much that he had to retreat and apologize for the massacre.
+363 Bishnois, men, women, and children alike, gave their lives to protect trees from cutting.
+This haunted the then-government of Maharaja Abhay Singh so much that he had to retreat and apologize for the massacre.

 Despite those many people attained martyrdom, the government did ban tree felling in that region after that incident.

-Fact: Do you know that the tree hugging movement was inspired by the Chipko movement of Uttrakhand?
+Fact: Do you know that the tree-hugging movement was inspired by the Chipko movement of Uttrakhand?

-Reveling in Bishnoi Tribe Culture
+Reveling In Bishnoi Tribe Culture

 They worship nature and consider Khejri trees (trees surrounding the village) to be sacred.
-As a result of which many customs and tradition of this region revolve around nature.
+As a result of which many customs and traditions of this region revolve around nature.
 Don’t worry; you’ll get a hold of it once you are there.